AILab-CVC/YOLO-World/README.md

 ## Updates

+YOLO-World is under active development and please stay tuned ☕️!

 `[2024-1-31]:` We are excited to launch **YOLO-World**, a cutting-edge real-time open-vocabulary object detector.
 `[2024-2-1]:` We deploy the YOLO-World demo on [HuggingFace 🤗](https://huggingface.co/spaces/stevengrove/YOLO-World), you can try it now!
+`[2024-2-1]:` We've released the code and weights of YOLO-World now!

 ## TODO

+- [ ] Complete documents for pre-training YOLO-World.
+- [ ] Deployment toolkits, e.g., ONNX or TensorRT.
+- [ ] Inference acceleration and scripts for speed evaluation.
+- [ ] Automatic labeling framework for image-text pairs, such as CC3M.

 ## Highlights